What’s a Daisy?

 Every year in September, an explosion of yellow flowers covers granite outcrops such as Arabia and Panola Mountains.
-These are yellow daisies (Helianthus porteri) and they are one of the fall wonders within the Arabia Mountain National Heritage Area.
-Here are some sun facts about these vibrant flowers:
+These are Stone Mountain daisies or Porter’s sunflowers (Helianthus porteri) and they are one of the fall wonders within the Arabia Mountain National Heritage Area.
+Here are some fun facts about these vibrant flowers:

 - They are found in only 4 states: Georgia, Alabama, North Carolina and South Carolina.